Key News and Trends in August

 The number of continued unemployment claims, those that continue collecting unemployment after their initial claim, has not dropped as precipitously as was hoped.
 As mentioned in previous newsletters, the initial projections for when the virus would be under control was mid-July, which did not come to pass.
 As the United States navigates its way through its pandemic response, 16 million unemployed workers continue to collect unemployment benefits.
 Economists estimate that the actual number of unemployed workers is around 25 million.

 Unemployment claims continue to cause some of the biggest concerns about the overall economy.
-If people continue to collect unemployment benefits rather than going back to work, those cases will turn into permanent, rather than temporary, job losses.
-Moreover, many more businesses face permanent closure as more time passes, and that would permanently reduce the total number of jobs available.
+If people continue to collect unemployment rather than going back to work, those cases will turn into permanent, rather than temporary, job losses.
+Moreover, many businesses face permanent closure as time passes, which permanently reduces the total number of jobs available.

 Fewer jobs amid already high unemployment rates could lead to a long road to economic recovery and evictions.
 In the short-term, rental properties may experience a squeeze in profits.
 As we continue to monitor the market, we will look for unusual upticks in rental properties coming to market, suggesting this trend is underway.